alisawuffles/academic-kickstart-old/content/project/multidef/index.md

 # slides: example
 ---

-Word embeddings capture syntactic and semantic information about words.
-Definition modeling aims to make the semantic content in each embedding explicit, by outputting a natural language definition based on the embedding.
+Word embeddings are vector representations of words that form the foundation for many NLP tasks.
+While they have been shown to capture semantic similarities and encode analogical relations between words, these comparison tasks only evaluate an embedding’s information indirectly.
+In contrast, the task of generating natural language definitions from word embeddings provides a more transparent view of the information captured in a word embedding.

 However, existing definition models are limited in their ability to generate accurate definitions for different senses of the same word.
 In this paper, we introduce a new method that enables definition modeling for multiple senses.
 Some selected examples are shown below.

 {{< figure src="../../img/multidef_ex.png" title="Selected examples of the multi-sense definition model's outputs" width="50%">}}

 ## Quantitative analysis of error types
-In my project, my goal was to better understand the settings under which our best model (W2MDEF-GS) succeeds and failed.
+In my project, my goal was to better understand the settings under which our best model (W2MDEF-GS) succeeds and fails.

 To evaluate the generated definitions, we manually label outputs as one of four categories: ${\bf I}$ the output is correct; ${\bf II}$ the output has _either_ a syntax/fluency error or a semantic issue, but not both; ${\bf III}$ the output has both a syntactic and semantic error but is not completely wrong; and ${\bf IV}$ where the output is completely wrong.
 When evaluating precision and recall, the four labeling categories are given scores $1.0$, $0.6$, $0.3$, and $0.0$ respectively.
 A breakdown of the error types is shown below.